Mxyuki/AMQ-Scripts/README.md

 Alt + I : Auto give Host to someone else

 Alt + O : Auto put last saved settings plus give Host to someone else

+# AMQ HuTao Voice

+AMQ HuTao Voice is just a script that will use voice line of HuTao from genshin while doing various action in AMQ